Organics and Composting in Philadelphia

 Christmas Tree Collection

-The City collects Christmas trees for recycling shortly following each holiday season.
-Visit the Streets Department's website for details on tree recycling in coming holiday season.
-Please note that these trees are not collected curbside, and residents must bring them to designated collection sites to ensure that they are recycled and not sent to the landfill.
-All trees collected curbside are treated as rubbish and sent to the landfill.
+Additionally, the City collects Christmas trees for recycling shortly following each holiday season.
+Visit the Streets Department’s website for details on tree recycling after the holiday season.
+Please note that all trees collected curbside are treated as rubbish and sent to the landfill, and residents must bring them to designated collection sites to ensure that they are recycled.